paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Tree Contents

 Every node can store a leaf as an object.
-Access and updates are implemented for the current node or a child of a node.
+It implements access and updates for the current node or a child of a node.

 ```c#
 var tree = Trees.Instance.Add("A.B.C");